gleitz/.files/README.md

   1. Copy the `syncthing.plist` file to `~/Library/LaunchAgents`.
   1. Log out and in again, or run `launchctl load ~/Library/LaunchAgents/syncthing.plist`.
+- Set the time zone of Asana in Alfred with `azone`.
+- Install jedi with `pip install -U /Users/gleitz/.emacs.d/elpa/jedi-core-20191011.1750` (use path to latest)

 Additional Gotchas